 Consumable probiotics that are taken as a food supplement and look to rebalance the bacteria from inside the digestive system.

-When opting for probiotic like Jetson, the goal is to replenish the good bacteria that may have been depleted by hormone changes, poor immune system function, and the impact of medicines and antibiotics.
+When opting for probiotic like Jetson (the best probiotic to take after antibiotics), the goal is to replenish the good bacteria that may have been depleted by hormone changes, poor immune system function, and the impact of medicines and antibiotics.
 Conversely, the topicals are there to block out the bad bacteria before it has a chance to cause escalating damage.

 Best Probiotics for Acne